scrive/nix-workshop/code/04-derivations/04-raw-derivation.md

 ## Explicit Dependencies

-Inside `builtins.derivation`, almost all dependencies have to be provided explicitly, even then bash shell that we are running on.
+Inside `builtins.derivation`, almost all dependencies have to be provided explicitly, even the bash shell that we are running on.
 Since we specify `bash` as the builder program, it is also shown in the list of `inputDrvs` of our derivation.